CalSol/braintrain/lab1.md

 ### Converting HSV to RGB
 The details are complicated, so we've handled the details for you in the form of library code that's included in the training repository.

-To use the library, you should first include the header, which contains the function signatures.
+To use the library, you should first include the header if it hasn't been already included for you, which contains the function signatures.
 Do this under the `mbed.h` include at the top of the file:

 ```c++
 #include "ledutils.h"